 Background

 Throughout software’s recent history, developers have been juggling the question of how exactly the politics of programming fit into both the technical and social aspects of the engineering process.
 Specifically, the question of democratizing development comes into play, and whether or not software should be free to all for manipulation and redistribution.
 This phenomena is known as the Open Source movement.
-Spearheaded by figures like Richard Stallman (founder of GNU) and Tim Berners-Lee (founder of the World Wide Web), the free culture and open source movements exist to encourage a more fluid creative process, with hopes that more voices leads to greater progress.
+Spearheaded by figures like Richard Stallman (founder of GNU) and Tim Berners-Lee (founder of the World Wide Web), the free culture and open source movements exist to encourage a more fluid creative process, with hopes that more voices lead to greater progress.
 Once considered a sort “hippie” approach to software, recent years and new tools have helped to push this movement out of the niche and into mainstream software design.

 An Interdisciplinary Approach